3 Days to 4 Days in Jasper National Park | Jasper Summer Itinerary

 How to Get To Jasper National Park

 The Park Pass will need to be taped to the inside of your windshield.
-If the police finds your car without a valid park pass, you will be given a warning ticket first then a real ticket.
+If you are caught without a valid park pass, you will be given a warning ticket first then a real ticket.
 The fees are used to help conserve and maintain the park, so please make sure you buy the pass.

 How to Get Around Jasper National Park

-Unlike Banff, there are limited number of options in terms of public transportation within Jasper National Park.
+Unlike Banff, there is very limited number of options in terms of public transportation within Jasper National Park.

 Where to Stay in Jasper